dappnode/DAppNode/CONTRIBUTING.md

 9. *Make noise!*

-    Get in our slack and point to your new PR.
+    Get in our [Riot](https://riot.im/app/#/room/#dappnode:matrix.org) and point to your new PR.
 Let us know you've tackled your first, third or 90th issue with us.
 We'll review it and everybody will get a warm feeling of accomplishment.

 10. *rinse, repeat*

-    Find another issue, get more involved, make noise in our slack, or find issues we may have missed.
-You've completed your first step to becoming a contributor. **You've helped to create the future of giving**!
+    Find another issue, get more involved, make noise in our Riot, or find issues we may have missed.
+You've completed your first step to becoming a contributor. **You're helping to Decentralize the FUTURE**!

 If you still have any further questions about contribution feel free to reach out to `@eduadiez:matrix.org`,  `@yalormewn:matrix.org`, `@liondapp:matrix.org`, or just make noise in the `#DAppNode` channel on [Riot](https://riot.im/app/#/room/#DAppNode:matrix.org).